 Menopause and the workplace

 The structure of the workplace has changed dramatically in the last 50 years.
-Women between the ages of 40 and 55 are currently the fastest growing demographic in the workplace.
-In 2022, one in six workers will be a woman aged 50 or over – many of them at a senior level.
+Women between the ages of 40 and 55 were the fastest growing demographic in the workplace, according to the NHS last year.
+In 2022, one in six workers were women aged 50 or over – many of them at a senior level.

-Menopause is getting increased media coverage and in October 2021 was debated in the House of Commons.
+In recent years, menopause has been getting increased media coverage and, back in October 2021, was debated in the House of Commons.
 Employment tribunals are also seeing a growing number of cases of unfair dismissal and sex and age discrimination claims brought by employees experiencing menopausal symptoms, who have suffered poor treatment by their employers.

 The best way to start to address the issues is to normalise menopause as a topic of consideration and discussion, which will help to create an inclusive working environment for employees at every stage of their working lives.
 Starting an open conversation about menopause and putting in place an effective menopause policy is the best way to engage employees and maintain their wellbeing and growth.